KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_shadows/Readme.md

 This extension doesn't define shadow rendering techniques (ie. Shadow Map) or shadow types (ie. PCF).
 They should be application or engine specific.

-`castShadows` and `receiveShadows` properties for Meshes don't define whether the mesh is visible.
-Similarly `castShadows` property for Lights doesn't define whether the light is active.
+The `castShadows` and `receiveShadows` properties for Mesh primitives don't define whether the mesh primitives are visible.
+Similarly the `castShadows` property for Lights doesn't define whether the lights are active.